We’ve all been there.

 - Pay attention to medications and supplements that may contain caffeine.
 E.g. Aspirin can contain 40–60 mg of caffeine in a single tablet.
 Also pre-workout supplements often have high caffeine contents, so check the products.

 Then, just wait it out.
 The caffeine rush will pass.
-Our advice:

 - Caffeine’s effects are noticeable within the first 45 minutes of intake and can last up to 6 hours.